ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

     Contents of the ``--tags`` CLI option, which specifies which tags will be included for the current run.
 Note that if ``--tags`` is not passed, this variable will default to ``["all"]``.

 ansible_search_path
-    Current search path for action plugins and lookups, i.e where we search for relative paths when you do ``template: src=myfile``
+    Current search path for action plugins and lookups, in other words, where we search for relative paths when you do ``template: src=myfile``

 ansible_skip_tags
     Contents of the ``--skip-tags`` CLI option, which specifies which tags will be skipped for the current run.